davidp84/SEPMA2/README.txt

  5.3 Assigned Technician

-A ticket will have an assigned technican.
-This assigned technican will attempt to resolve the IT Issue.
+A ticket will have an assigned technician.
+The assigned technician will attempt to resolve the IT Issue.
 Tickets with a Severity of High will be assigned to a level 2 technician, otherwise all other tickets are assigned to Level 1 technicians.

  5.4 Ticket ID

-A ticket will automaticall be assigned a unique ID.
+A ticket will automatically be assigned a unique ID.